 Dissolution of marriage actions can also take a simplified path in certain instances.
-You or your spouse can pursue a Simplified Dissolution of Marriage if you meet the following criteria: there are no minor children common to you and your spouse; neither you nor your spouse are requesting alimony; all of your property is already divided, or you and your spouse agree on the division of property; and you and your spouse are willing to waive your right to a trial and appeal.
+You or your spouse can pursue a Simplified Dissolution of Marriage if you meet the following criteria: there are no minor children common to you and your spouse; neither you nor your spouse is requesting alimony; all of your property is already divided, or you and your spouse agree on the division of property, and you and your spouse are willing to waive your right to a trial and appeal.
 If you do not meet all of these criteria, you cannot file a simplified dissolution of marriage action.

 Alimony & Property Division

 When you are involved in the dissolution process, parenting issues like timesharing and child support are only a few of the issues you need to consider.
 You also must consider alimony and property division.